 Cook the toast in a large skillet or on a griddle over medium-high heat.
 Personally, I think you need to cook these in butter.
 It’s just the only thing that makes sense to me.

 3-4 minutes per side will give you a perfect crust.

 Adult Whipped Cream

 This stuff is dangerous.
 I literally was eating it out of the bowl with a spoon.
 Don’t tell anybody!

 Whisk like crazy until it holds stiff peaks.
 I still like to do this by hand because, for me, it’s faster than busting out the stand mixer.

 It takes me less than a minute to make this happen assuming all my ingredients (and metal bowl) are nice and cold.

 Finish french toast, top with powdered sugar, plus maple syrup, plus adult whipped cream.

 Ok.
-Obviously, I also made these because it’s St. Patrick’s Day tomorrow so don’t forget to wear green and don’t forget to have some booze for breakfast!
+Obviously, I also made this Jameson French Toast because it’s St. Patrick’s Day tomorrow so don’t forget to wear green and don’t forget to have some booze for breakfast!